docker-solr/docker-solr/README.md

 ```

 This second way is quicker, easier to monitor because it logs to the docker log, and can fail immediately if something is wrong.
-But, because it makes assumptions about Solr's "data_driven_schema_configs", future upstream changes could break that.

 The third way of creating a core at startup is to use the mechanism explained in the "Extending the image" section below.